DSPG-2023/resources/r_references/TidyCensus.md

 ### Online Web Books
-Online home of Analyzing US Census Data: Methods, Maps, and Models in R, -- the Book was just released on February 16, 2023!
+Online home of [*Analyzing US Census Data: Methods, Maps, and Models in R*](https://walker-data.com/census-r/index.html), -- the Book was just released on February 16, 2023!